 Assist classroom teachers as needed throughout the school year.
 Responsibilities include coordinating classroom volunteers, managing class parties, coordinating one class "coffee" or social event for parents in the Fall*, coordinating teacher gifts/appreciation (see gift policy below) and helping drive class participation in PTO Annual Appeal and Get Smart About Art Program.

-One class parent must be present at classroom events to assist volunteers.
+One Room Parent must be present at classroom events to assist volunteers.

 Field trips require advance planning and coordination by the classroom teacher and the PTO Enrichment Team.
 Therefore, volunteers for field trips should be certain that they will be able to go on the scheduled date and time.
-Before offering to chaperone a field trip, volunteers should verify their CORI and the details with their classroom teacher to assure that the scheduled time will not conflict with previous commitments.
+Before offering to chaperone a field trip, volunteers should verify their CORI and the scheduling details with their classroom teacher.
 Volunteers should follow the guidelines as set forth by the school staff.
 For example, chaperones should not offer to purchase gifts or snacks for students unless approved by the classroom teacher.
 Chaperoning a field trip requires diligence with a focus on safety for all students.

 The guidelines for teacher gifts always brings forth many questions and it is not possible to address every possible scenario.

 Here is the policy for Gifts to Public School Teachers and Staff as set forth by the Massachusetts State Ethics Commission:

 - A teacher may accept a personal gift, or several gifts during the school year, from public school students and/or their parents and guardians, with an aggregated value of up to $150. (i.e $75 at the Holidays/$75 at end of the year or $50/$100..whatever Room Parents decide.)